 If you need to think about it, put it aside for the time being.

 I am all about recycling, but today isn’t the day for that.
-You need to get trash out the door, you don’t have time for separating items today!
+You need to get the trash out the door, you simply don’t have time for separating items today!

 Hint: Don’t forget about the clothes in the laundry, they should be ready to move to the dryer.
 If you think you can handle a second load, put it on, if not, you can easily do another load tomorrow.